CL-ML/Homework-3/main.md

 If $B < B_{0}$, then : $$R=1-k+(\frac{B_{0}}{B})^{2}k$$
 If $Q < Q_{0}$, then : $$R=1/(1-k+(\frac{Q_{0}}{Q})^{2}k)$$

+As we see in those equations, the more actual quantity $B$ is becoming smaller than the initial quantity $B_{0}$, the more $R$ is becoing higher than 1, and the more the marginal price $P$ is becoming higher than the external price $i$, incentivizing arbitragers to sell $B$ for $Q$, and bringing quantity $B$ closer to its initial amount.
+On the other hand, the mode $Q$ is decreasing, and becoming smaller than $Q_{0}$, the more $R$ is becoming less than 1, and then $P$ is becoming lower than the external market.
+This way the arbitragers buy $B$ for $Q$, and $Q$ grows to come back closer to $Q_{0}$.

+Finally, note that the term $k \in [0,1]$, that is adjustable, controls the impact of trades on the price.
+The closer to 0 $k$ is, the more *liquid* is the pool, meaning that big trades have small impact on the price, which makes such a pool more attractive for traders (i.e. less slippage).
+We should note that an extreme case of $k$ equal to O means no slippage at all (but also no mechanism to avoid impermanent loss), and a $k$ equal to $1$ means the exact same slippage than a classical AMM.

+# 3. Describe a few use cases where this AMM model is useful or optionally, if you have the expertise, some suitable trading strategies

 # 4. Conclude with some thoughts on your experience of collaborating on Github (what works well, challenges, learnings)

+Big advantages compared to AMM :
+- Less slippage i.e. better liquidity, as $k$ is small (a pool with $k=1$ has exactly the same slippage than an AMM)
+- No impermanent lost

+But :
+- Price setting mechanism relies on an oracle, which introduces another risk, which is an attack (or simply a bug) in the oracle price setting, whcih can lead to huge losses of liquidity providers.